BestTimesToVisit.com Logo

 Bicycle Rental

-These are dedicated shuttle bus services connecting Keflavík International Airport (KEF) to Reykjavik city center.
-They are the most practical and cost-effective way to get from the airport to your accommodation if you're not renting a car immediately.
+These dedicated bus services connect Keflavík International Airport (KEF) to Reykjavik city center and major hotels.
+They are a convenient and cost-effective alternative to taxis for airport transfers.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.